-The 2013-14 second year Grant Renewal process began on January 7, 2013 with the release of the renewal applications, and was concluded February 4, with the submittal of all renewal applications.
+The 2013-14 second year Grant Renewal process began January 7, 2013 with the release of the renewal applications, and was concluded February 4, with the submittal of all renewal applications.
 A public hearing to receive public input on the needs of Antioch's lower income areas and residents was held March 15, 2013 by the CDBG Subcommittee of the City Council, and no comments were received.

-Later that day, Subcommittee members reviewed the applications and performance of the subrecipients.
+Also on March 15, 2013, Subcommittee members reviewed the applications and performance of the subrecipients.
 All subrecipients were found to be within target to meet their goals and objectives, and were approved for recommendation to Council for renewal of their contracts.
 Council conducted a Public Hearing on April 22, 2013 to receive public input into the Subcommittee recommendations for funding and on emerging needs.
 Notice of the meeting was published in the Contra Costa Times on March 19, 2013.
-All public notices and comments can be found in Appendix B.